Vegan Seder and Vegan Passover Recipes

 Chef Chloe Coscarelli, has created a vegan version of this Passover staple.
 Try her special recipe for Vegan Matzo Brei!

-- Chocolate Toffee Matzo Bark: This is guaranteed to be a hit for children and adults, especially those who just love chocolate covered matzo.
+- Pistachio and Cranberry Studded Matzo Brittle: This is guaranteed to be a hit for children and adults!

-- Apple Compote: We have this vegan recipe on our site but have made some changes to create a Passover version.
+- Apple Compote: This is a vegan recipe you can eat all year round, but here are some changes to create a Passover version.

 Passover Apple Compote: Serves 6